By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 So what have you learned thus far?
 What is your deepest desire: a career change, a long-term relationship, better physical health, fewer student loans?
 If you could snap your fingers and alter your life, what would it look like?

-Now that you’re more in touch with what you want most, let’s see how that meshes with who you are.
+You’re now more in touch with what you consider to be life’s purpose.
+So, let’s see how that meshes with who you are.
 Your most deeply held beliefs and values are an enormous part of that.
 So what are they?

 Let’s get back to journaling for a minute (This won’t be the last time!).
 Make a list of the moments that made you proudest of yourself—and please don’t be afraid to be proud!
 What did you accomplish that made you feel great about who you are and what you’re capable of?
 Listen to those instincts, as they probably hold the key to uncovering your deepest truths and desires.